 A:Sudden death is a possible risk associated with pulmonary embolism.

-Q:What is the treatment for deep venous thrombosis above the knee?
+Q:What is the treatment for DVT and PE?

-Q:What percentage of people who have had DVT or PE are at risk for another episode?
+Q:People who have had DVT or PE are at risk for another episode.
+True or false?

 Source quiz on MedicineNet

 Improve your Health I.Q. on Deep Vein Thrombosis and Pulmonary Embolismback to top ↑